Abandoned & Little-Known Airfields:

 It was in pretty dilapidated shape at the time.”

 An October 1986 photo by Brian Lott of his Grumman Cheetah at Pitman Airport.

-with 20 light aircraft visible parked on the south side of the field.
+showing 20 light aircraft parked on the south side of the field.

 Harry observed, “Notice the new Route 55 just starting clearing off the end of the runway.”

 The last chart depiction which has been located of Pitman Airport as an active airfield